Accretionz/ECS179_Project/ProjectDocument.md

 [Health bar and experience bar UI](https://byandrox.itch.io/crimson-fantasy-gui)
 [Button icons](https://gamedeveloperstudio.itch.io/icon-pack)

 ## Movement/Physics - Ryan, Jacky, Daniel, Jingdan

-The player movement is the usage of the basic WASD or arrow keys that allow the player to move around the 2D plane.
+Summary: The player movement is the usage of the basic WASD or arrow keys that allow the player to move around the 2D plane.
 Mob movements use NavMeshPlus for pathfinding.
 The physics of the game is mainly the usage of colliders to indicate when enemies interact with the player to deal damage.
 We also have projectiles from the player and enemies that collide with either the terrain or each other.
 Overall, there wasn't much physics involved when creating the game or involvement of complex movements.

+Although my initial main role is movement/physics.
+I only wrote a basic WASD movement script for the player.
+Then Jacky was in charge of the player controller and finalized the animation and movement of the player.
+Ryan was in charge of the Enemy AI and Daniel was in charge of the projectiles including their movements.
+Later I focused on audio and making new scene, which I posted under the Audio and Animation and Visual.

 **Enemy AI - Ryan Tan**

 This game is all about massive hordes of mobs swarming the player.
 To accomplish this I decided to use [NavMeshPlus](https://github.com/h8man/NavMeshPlus?tab=readme-ov-file) which is a 2D pathfinding system.
 Using NavMesh for the enemy AI was very helpful as the map we decided to use had a lot of terrain.
 Using NavMesh you can designate terrain as nonwalkable and have an easy solution for the enemies to path intelligently towards the player while avoiding terrain.

 [![EnemyPathFind](ExampleImage/enemy_ai.png)](https://github.com/Accretionz/Hollow-Survivor/blob/916b209df54d9b49bd89a2c377cb7cac9730f2bf/ExampleImage/enemy_ai.png)

 ## Animation and Visuals - Daniel Medina